alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_022_eng.md

-# Color Design Notes [Tsujita Kunio]
 ## **Episode 22: Once Upon a Time...
 (17) *Saint Seiya* Part 4 - The Story of Babel's Flame**

 I injured my back last weekend.
 The pain didn't recede but spread throughout my shoulder and worsened considerably (cries).
-So I went to a nearby orthopedic clinic.
+So I went to a nearby orthopaedic clinic.

 After examination and looking at X-rays, the doctor's diagnosis...